 (A book, "LGBT Milwaukee" by Michail Takach, seeks to make the story of LGBT Milwaukee accessible, visible, and portable for future generations--before it is too late.
 The Empire Lounge is one of many early LGBT landmarks documented in the book.)

-Credits: research, text and photos contributed by Michail Takach.
+Credits: research, text and photos contributed by Michail Takach;

-Web site by Don Schwamb.
+Web site concept and design by Don Schwamb.

 Last updated: July-2016.